weimjay/dnmp/README.md

 **Method 2: Use the composer command inside the container**

-There is another way, which is to go into the container and execute`composer`Command, using the PHP7 container as an example:
+There is another way, which is to go into the container and execute`composer` command, using the PHP7 container as an example:

 ```bash
 docker exec -it php /bin/sh